FormlessDragon/Applied-Energistics-2-Supergiant/API.md

 synchronous signed deltas they receive.
 Positive deltas add to the amount of a key and negative deltas remove from it.
 `onListUpdate()` means that an exact delta cannot describe a structural change and requests one new enumeration; it must not replace `onStackChange(...)` for an ordinary content change.

+Storage watcher nodes may additionally override `IStorageWatcherNode.onStackChange(AEKey, long, long)` to receive both the new and previous absolute network amount.
+The two-amount overload has a default implementation that delegates to the original callback, so existing watcher implementations remain source-compatible.
+Both amounts are non-negative and describe the same synchronous update.

+For large stable inventories, an implementation may also implement `ae2.api.inventories.VersionedInternalInventory`.
+Its `getContentsVersion()` must be a monotonically increasing, side-effect-free value.
+The version must change for every visible slot-content, count, NBT, or visibility change, including changes made through another facade;
+simulation must not change it.
+Consumers may skip slot enumeration when the inventory identity, size, and version are unchanged.
+The interface describes lifecycle ordering only and does not make inventory access thread-safe.

 Node-backed storage should implement `IStorageProvider` as a node service.
 When the node joins or leaves a grid, the storage service will mount or unmount it automatically by calling `mountInventories(...)`.
 Global storage providers